Islandora/migrate_islandora_csv/README.md

       - file
       - '@destination'
 ```
 To do this, we're using the `file_copy` process plugin.
 But to use it, we have to know where a file is located and where we it want it copied to.
 We know where the file resides, we have that in the CSV's `file` column.
-But we're going to have to do some string manipuation in order to generate the new location where we want the file copied.
+But we're going to have to do some string manipulation in order to generate the new location where we want the file copied.
 We're trying to convert something like `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/images/Free Smells.jpg` to `fedora://csv_migration/Free Smells.jpg`.

-The uri we're constructing is a stream wrapper of the form `scheme://path/to/file`.
-Islandora uses `flysystem`, which allows for integration with many different types of filesystems, both remote and local.
-With `flysystem`, the scheme part of the uri is the name of a filesystem.
+The URI we're constructing is a stream wrapper of the form `scheme://path/to/file`.
+Islandora uses `Flysystem`, which allows for integration with many different types of filesystems, both remote and local.
+With `Flysystem`, the scheme part of the URI is the name of a filesystem.
 By default, Fedora is exposed using the scheme `fedora://`.
 So by setting uri to `fedora://csv_migration/Free Smells.jpg`, we're saying "put Free Smells.jpg in the csv_migration directory in Fedora."

 Now, to perform this string manipulation in PHP, we'd do something like